Dogistry™

 Choosing between a dog collar and a harness doesn’t have to be a difficult decision.
 It all comes down to your dog’s needs, comfort, and safety.

 For training and safety?
-A harness is the way to go.
+A designer dog harness is the way to go.

 For everyday wear and ID tags?
-A collar works well.
+A dog collar works well.

 For ultimate security?
 Use both!